samsquire/assembly/README.md

 High level semantic Data flow analysis

 # Iterators and basic blocks

+flywheels and gear engagement
+the block target depends on block origin/previous

 You can think of an iterator as basic blocks.